Mosca42/WorldProtector/README.md

 - shulker-teleport-to: prevents shulkers from teleporting to a region
 - item-drop: prevents players from dropping items
 - item-pickup: prevents players from picking up items
-- exp-drop-all: prevents all entities from dropping experience orbs
+- xp-drop-all: prevents all entities from dropping xp orbs
-- exp-drop-monster: prevents monsters from dropping experience orbs
+- xp-drop-monster: prevents monsters from dropping xp orbs
-- exp-drop-other: prevents non-hostile entities from dropping experience orbs
+- xp-drop-other: prevents non-hostile entities from dropping xp orbs
-- level-freeze: prevents the player levels from increasing/decreasing (exp orbs will still be picked up)
+- level-freeze: prevents the player levels from increasing/decreasing (xp orbs will still be picked up)
+- xp-freeze: prevents the player from gaining xp from xp orbs
-- damage-players: prevents players from damaging other players (PvP)
+- attack-players: prevents players from damaging other players (PvP)
-- damage-animals: prevents players from damaging animals
+- attack-animals: prevents players from damaging animals
-- damage-villagers: prevents players from damaging villagers
+- attack-villagers: prevents players from damaging villagers
-- damage-monsters: prevents players from damaging monsters
+- attack-monsters: prevents players from damaging monsters
 - invincible: prevents players from taking damage
+- fall-damage: prevents entities from taking fall damage
-- fall-damage: prevents players from taking damage by fall-damage
+- fall-damage-players: prevents players from taking fall damage
+- fall-damage-animals: prevents animals from taking fall damage
+- fall-damage-villagers: prevents villagers from taking fall damage
+- fall-damage-monsters: prevents monsters from taking fall damage
 - send-chat: prevents players from sending chat messages (doesn't block commands)

 You are also able to add or remove all flags by using the special flag 'all'.